 The Director of Annual Giving will need to review and approve all private external fund raising events and activities to make sure they met the educational-exemption criteria and to make sure all policies and procedures are followed.

-The student club or organization representative will need to complete the Student Organization Supplemental Fundraising Form and get approval from The Office of Annual Giving which can be reached at 323-323-4865.
+The student club or organization representative will need to complete the Student Clubs and Organization External Private Fundraising Approval Form and get approval from The Office of Annual Giving which can be reached at 323-323-4865.
 All promotional materials will require approval prior to being printed or produced.
 If it is determined that your fund raising activity or event does not meet the “educational requirement” to be considered a IRS tax deductible fund raising program or event, then you will have to return to CSI and the U-SU to let them know that your event will be treated as a “proceeds to benefit” event.

 Specific IRS considerations to be aware of: